 In February of 1990, Greg Frank was hired as the Fire Chief for the District and retired on July 31st, 2007.

-In March 2008, Jeff Cowan was hired as the Fire Chief for the District, and is currently in charge of the administration of the Keizer Fire District.
+In March 2008, Jeff Cowan was hired as the Fire Chief for the District, and retired on September 14th, 2022.

 Keizer Fire District has mutual aid agreements with neighboring Fire Districts.
 This assures that any area in Marion County will have coverage from neighboring Departments if needed.